davidgsd/AllScan/README.md

 These features finally give AllStar nodes similar memory management and scan capabilities that analog radios have had for decades.
 AllScan is mobile-friendly and optimized for ease of use on both small and large screens.
 AllScan follows the latest web development standards, with PHP, JavaScript, HTML, and CSS cleanly partitioned, runs on both ASL and HamVOIP, and is very easy to install, configure, and update.

-AllScan supports multiple locations of the favorites.ini file, giving priority to the allscan folder or secondarily using the ../supermon folder.
-Multiple favorites files can be used and easily switched between.
+AllScan supports multiple locations of the favorites.ini file.
 If no favorites.ini file is found AllScan will ask if you'd like to create the file and if so will copy the docs/favorites.ini.sample file to ./favorites.ini, which has a small list of nodes to get you started.
 (AllMon's controlpanel.ini file may also be supported at some point.)

 Prior to installing AllScan it is recommended that you have a working install of SuperMon or AllMon2.
 AllScan can automatically read their config files and thereby need no additional configuration.
 AllScan is very easy-to-use and can be downloaded and installed in minutes.
 Currently AllScan supports favorites.ini entries that refer to connecting to nodes eg. 'cmd[] = "rpt cmd %node% ilink 3 [node#]"' but may also support other types of commands in the future.
 AllScan saves a backup copy to favorites.ini.bak in case of any issue.